-Here is a selection of plants that will appreciate being pruned in spring or summer:
+So, here is a selection of plants that will appreciate spring or summer pruning:

 Don’t leave pruning forsythia too late, otherwise you’ll risk losing next year’s cheerful flowers.
 Once they’ve flowered, around March, prune them immediately to ensure you have beautiful blooms in the following year.

 Some of the plants that provide our gardens with some vibrant colour through winter are best pruned in spring.
 For example, the vibrant fiery stems of Cornus (dogwood) are popular for their winter interest but pruning in March to April has been shown to be most beneficial.
 By pruning these plants back hard every year, you’ll be encouraging new growth for the following year too.